 Project staff collected baseline packets from all 160 participating teachers and baseline packets from 158 parents (99%).
-Post-intervention attrition rates were low.
-We collected post-intervention data from 96% of teachers and 94% of parents.
+Postintervention attrition rates were low.
+We collected postintervention data from 96% of teachers and 94% of parents.
 Scale-level baseline missing data for teacher-reported outcomes ranged from 0% to 3%.
 For parent-reported baseline outcomes, scale-level missing data rates ranged from 3% to 5%.
-The percent of missing scale-level data on teacher-reported, post-intervention outcomes was 4%; whereas the percent of missing scale-level data for parent-reported outcomes at post-intervention ranged from 6% to 11%.
+The percentage of missing scale-level data on teacher-reported, postintervention outcomes was 4%; whereas the percentage of missing scale-level data for parent-reported outcomes at postintervention ranged from 6% to 11%.
 To test the assumption that data were missing completely at random (MCAR), we examined missing data patterns and Little's MCAR test.
-Little's MCAR test was non-significant ($\chi^2 = 194.11$, n = 160, p = .545), suggesting the data are MCAR.
+Little's MCAR test was nonsignificant ($\chi^2 = 194.11$, n = 160, p = .545), suggesting the data are MCAR.

-Fidelity, Program Compliance, Alliance and Satisfaction
+Fidelity, Program Compliance, Alliance, and Satisfaction

 Coach and teacher adherence to implementing the core components of the program was excellent.
-For coaches the average proportion of core components implemented was .99 (SD = .02).
+For coaches, the average proportion of core components implemented was .99 (SD = .02).
 For teachers, the average proportion of core components implemented was .98 (SD = .04).
-Implementation quality varied by phase with higher quality implementation occurring when coaches were implementing (M[SD] = .93[.06]) and slightly lower quality implementation occurring during the teacher phase of the program (M[SD] = .84[.15]).
-Students received 78% of the requisite program days on average (range = 27% - 100%).
-On average, student compliance was excellent (M[SD] = .99[.02]).
+Implementation quality varied by phase, with higher-quality implementation occurring when coaches were implementing (M = .93, SD =.06) and slightly lower quality implementation occurring during the teacher phase of the program (M = .84, SD = .15).
+Students received 78% of the requisite program days on average (range = 27%-100%).
+On average, student compliance was excellent (M = .99, SD = .02).
 Both coaches (M = 4.62 on a 5-point scale) and teachers (M = 4.94) reported high levels of alliance with one another.
 Teachers and parents also reported favorable satisfaction ratings.
-Teachers, reporting on a 5-point scale, averaged mean satisfaction ratings of 4.36 (SD = .61) and parents had mean satisfaction ratings of 4.28 (SD = .52).
+Teachers, reporting on a 5-point scale, averaged mean satisfaction ratings of 4.36 (SD = 0.61), and parents had mean satisfaction ratings of 4.28 (SD = 0.52).